Types of Degrees Housing Majors Are Getting

 |Some College Courses||12.2%|

 |Associate’s Degree (or other 2-year degree)||5.2%|

 |Post-Baccalaureate Certificate - awarded for completion of an organized program of study; designed for people who have completed a Baccalaureate degree but do not meet the requirements of academic degrees carrying the title of Master.||2.7%|

 |Post-Master’s Certificate - awarded for completion of an organized program of study; designed for people who have completed a Master’s degree but do not meet the requirements of academic degrees at the doctoral level.||2.7%|

 Online Housing Programs

-In the 2017-2018 academic year, 37 schools offered some type of housing program.
+In 2018-2019, 40 schools offered a housing program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.